-As you can imagine, running a small B-Corp in this economy requires superior leadership, so I was not surprised to learn that Elisa proactively uses leadership tools and resources to help her meet the challenges Singlebrook faces on a daily basis.
+As you can imagine, running a small B-Corp in this economy requires sustainable leadership, so I was not surprised to learn that Elisa proactively uses leadership tools and resources to help her meet the challenges Singlebrook faces on a daily basis.

 Elisa relies on support and inspiration from a Social Venture Network peer circle as well as strategic advice from an executive coach.

 She also credits her strong partnership with Co-Founder and CTO Leon Miller-Out as a critical resource in balancing their project commitments and the community activities all employees support.
-In addition, Singlebrook maintains current and relevant strategic plans, and the company follows a strengths-based leadership model.
+In addition, Singlebrook maintains current and relevant strategic plans, and the company follows a sustainable leadership model.

 Taking Care of Our Community, Our People and Our Planet